wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-storm-develop-python-topology.md

 <properties
-   pageTitle="Use Python components in a Storm topology on HDinsight | Windows Azure" description="Learn how you can use Python components from with Apache Storm on Azure HDInsight.
+   pageTitle="Use Python components in a Storm topology on HDinsight | Azure" description="Learn how you can use Python components from with Apache Storm on Azure HDInsight.
 You will learn how to use Python components from both a Java based, and Clojure based Storm topology." services="hdinsight" documentationCenter=""